paulgovan/BayesianNetwork/README.md

 Try different combinations of structural learning algorithms and score functions in order to see the effect (if any) on the resulting Bayesian network.

 ## Parameters
 Select the grow-shrink algorithm once again and then click Parameters in the sidepanel in order to learn the parameters of the network.
-The selected paramaters are automically displayed in the *Network Paramaters* box.
+The selected parameters are automically displayed in the *Network Parameters* box.

 Select a learning algorithm from the Parameter Learning box.
 This app supports both maximum-likelihood and Bayesian estimation of the parameters.
 Note that Bayesian parameter learning is currently only implemented for discrete data sets.
-Then select the type of chart to display in the Paramter Infographic box and, for the discrete case, choose the preferred node.
+Then select the type of chart to display in the Parameter Infographic box and, for the discrete case, choose the preferred node.
 For example, the selected node *A* is a discrete node with three levels: *a*, *b*, and *c*.

 ![Parameters](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Parameters.PNG?raw=true)